asmodeus812/coc-sonarlint/README.md

 ### Java analysis specific requirements

-To enable the support for Java analysis, you need the coc-java extension
+To enable the support for Java analysis, you need the coc-java or any coc-java compliant extension

 ### Jupyter notebooks